Aboriginal and Torres Strait Islander Health Strategy Unit

 The HSU:

-• is creating a culturally safe notification process for Aboriginal and Torres Strait Islander Peoples making a complaint and have several positions available to support Indigenous people in the intake process.
+• is creating a culturally safe process for Aboriginal and Torres Strait Islander patients, practitioners and students making a complaint by supporting Indigenous people in the intake process.

-• is finalising Aboriginal and Torres Strait Islander special committees to review complaints.
-The Medical Board of Australia and the Nursing and Midwifery Board of Australia have agreed to delegate decision-making to Aboriginal and Torres Strait Islander National Special Issues Committees comprised of Indigenous and non-Indigenous members to decide upon notifications and compliance matters involving Aboriginal and Torres Strait Islander notifiers and practitioners.
+• collaborated with the Medical Board of Australia and the Nursing and Midwifery Board of Australia to delegate decision-making to the Aboriginal and Torres Strait Islander National Special Issues Committees, comprised of Indigenous and non-Indigenous members, who make decisions regarding complaint and compliance matters involving Aboriginal and Torres Strait Islander notifiers and practitioners.

 HSU members at Dental conference

-How do we support Aboriginal and Torres Strait Islander practitioners?
+How do we support Aboriginal and Torres Strait Islander health practitioners?

 The Aboriginal and Torres Strait Islander Engagement and Support team is made up of two dedicated Aboriginal and Torres Strait Islander staff supporting you throughout your registration journey as a health practitioner.